Theme

 Speech-specific release from a known AI company

-The main point of interest is that Cohere is presenting a dedicated ASR release rather than folding transcription into a general-purpose assistant product.
+What readers may want to notice is that Cohere is presenting a dedicated ASR release rather than folding transcription into a general-purpose assistant product.

 Availability